Frequently Asked Questions

 I Just Want to Come for the Day – Is That Possible?

-Yes, but due to the high festival costs involved, we only issue a very limited number of Day Passes from 1st August and give priority to those booking the whole event.
+Yes, but due to the high festival costs involved, we only issue a very limited number of Two and One Day Passes from 1st August and give priority to those booking the whole event.

 Day Passes include are only available for attendees with at least 1 year experience of Iyengar Yoga or for special guests.

-Tickets include access to the site from 9.30am to 9pm (day 2 to day 4) with lunch & dinner and all workshops and activities.
+Tickets include access to the site from 9.00am to 9pm (day 2 to day 4) with lunch & dinner and all workshops and activities.
+You can then choose to “Add On” the finale class on Saturday 5th September (2026) for an additional fee.
+No accommodation is included but if you want to pitch your tent, you can also add that to your booking.

 Are Pets Allowed on Site?